Smashed potatoes, the perfect side dish or appetizer. They’re fully on the inside, but crispy on the outside. Only 6 ingredients needed!

-- Drizzle the potatoes with the oil and then sprinkle with the spices (garlic powder, oregano, salt and pepper).
-If you don’t eat oil, just omit it.
+- Drizzle the potatoes with the oil and then sprinkle with the spices (garlic powder, oregano, salt, and pepper).

 - Bake for 20 minutes or until they are golden and crispy.
-I added some chopped fresh parsley on top, but it’s optional.
+I added some chopped fresh parsley on top, but that’s optional.

-- Serve immediately.
-Keep leftovers in a sealed container in the fridge for 5-7 days.
+- Keep the leftovers in a sealed container in the fridge for 5-7 days.

 - Serving Size: 1/4 of the recipe